Price of Football 2017 calculator: How much could football cost you?

 League average

-The BBC surveyed all clubs from the top five men's leagues in England, the top four Scottish leagues, the premier divisions in Ireland and Wales, and the two Women's Super Leagues.
+The BBC surveyed all clubs from the top five men's leagues in England, the top four Scottish leagues, the premier divisions in Wales and Northern Ireland, and the two Women's Super Leagues.
 Ballinamallard, Coleraine, Crusaders, Dungannon, Linfield and Warrenpoint failed to respond.

 Credits

-Production, development and design by Daniel Dunford, Rahul Shrivastava, Rosie Gollancz, Scott Jarvis, Sumi Senthinathan, Ransome Mpini, Andrew Park, Katie Moses, Joe Reed and Chris Ashton.
+Production, development and design by Daniel Dunford, Rahul Shrivastava, Rosie Gollancz, Scott Jarvis, Sumi Senthinathan, Ransome Mpini, Andrew Park, Katie Moses, Joe Reed, Shilpa Saraf and Chris Ashton.
 Research by Kate Kopczyk and Jack Skelton.

 Share this story